LucasMedeiros7/LucasMedeiros7/README.md

 <samp>

-A software developer with a diverse set of skills and a relentless drive to create innovative solutions, delivering elegantly crafted, clean code, always pushing to learn and improve, to create better and efficient software!
+I'm a software developer with a passion for creating innovative solutions and a diverse set of skills.
+I'm dedicated to delivering clean and easily maintainable code, and constantly seeking new opportunities to learn and improve myself.
+Currently, I'm focused on expanding my knowledge in backend technologies, architecture, and DevOps culture so I can create even better and more efficient software!

 </samp>